 "To my surprise I became quite emotional and teary.
 I had not expected to be affected as I didn't have any children, but I couldn't get the image out of my head of that young father with his arms outstretched, asking 'why'.

 "I sobbed on the way home.
 To this day, I cannot listen to that song."

 The subsequent autopsy did not find anything suspicious so there was no inquest.
 The coroner brought down a finding of SIDS.

-Simon has chosen to tell his story in his new book Life Sentence (Penguin Random House, out May 1) to highlight the issue of post-traumatic stress disorder (PTSD) among our emergency services.
+Simon has chosen to tell his story in his new book Life Sentence (Penguin Random House) to highlight the issue of post-traumatic stress disorder (PTSD) among our emergency services.